iloveicedgreentea/DevOops/readme.md

 ## Terraform Examples

-Each of these examples is meant to mimic a full repo.
-Unfortunately I have seen these exact things many times when I was doing DevOps consulting.
+Each of these examples mimics a standalone repo.
+They are based on things I have seen many times when I was doing DevOps consulting.

 ### Worst Case Scenario
 [Example One](1.worst-case-scenario)

-This is the worst possible example of Terraform.
+This is basically the worst possible example of Terraform code.
 Issues with this repo include not having a backend, having all resources in one file, not using modules, not having config files, and not having any automation.
-Possibly worst of all, a Readme is missing too.
+Worst of all, it is missing a readme.

-Some consequences of this kind of configuration include:
+Some issues with this kind of configuration include:

 * No remote backend
   * Relying on git will eventually cause merge conflicts